New Rebounder Comparison Results

 If someone is 100 lbs or 300 lbs, the Cellerciser won't bottom out and is able to hold the heaviest people.
 The other brands I used to sell claim they can hold 300 lbs but the G force diminishes and the springs stretch out.
 They refused to replace my customers springs saying that it was from normal wear and tear.
 This is why I don't care what the warranties say.
 A 5 year or lifetime warranty is meaningless because most of the problems are from normal wear and tear and the people still have to pay for springs every two years which is the only problem that usually occurs.
 If one spring hook gets damaged on a cheaper trampoline, you can't just call and order a single spring.
 YOU GOT TO REPLACE ALL OF THEM BECAUSE THE TENSILE AND YIELD STRENGTH OF THE NEW SPRING WILL BE DIFFERENT.
 The bounce will totally feel off.

-See the bottom of the page for my offer on the 2014 Cellerciser.
+See the bottom of the page for my offer on the new Cellerciser.

 New Zealand Lymphaciser